lucapisano/GreenPassValidator/readme.md

 - Decode QR Code string into readable JSON
 - Verify GreenPass using official Trust List servers
+- Validation certificates caching for configurable TimeSpan to improve performance (default is 24h)
 - Support for custom Trust List servers is provided using appsettings.json

 ```csharp